 The Abbey Production Manager will oversee and implement events, concerts, rentals, and more.
 Some tech experience needed.
 See House Manager description for duties that apply to managing events.

 Strong organizational skills required.
-Can start out half time and phase in to full time. $15-18/hr depending on experience for office/daytime work, $17-20/hr for event management work once trained (usually evenings, mostly onsite at Fremont Abbey with some events at Ballard and Capitol Hill).
-Reliable transportation required, travel stipend usually paid for offsite events.
+Can start out half time and phase in to full time. $15-20/hr depending on experience for office/daytime work, $16-22/hr for event management work once trained (usually evenings, mostly onsite at Fremont Abbey with some events at Ballard and Capitol Hill).

 Qualities needed: good with people and details, flexibility and willingness to learn, strong attention to detail, ability to move quickly amidst multiple tasks, ability to stay calm and work well under pressure or short timelines, great visual memory, ability to be clear with communication & exhibit excellent interpersonal skills.